 Due to both series' Mission Pack Sequels, Metallica vs. The Beatles is an easy way to start an argument between fans of not those two bands, but rather of said video game series.
 This despite the fact that both bands are completely different.

-Tekken vs. Dead or Alive.
-This one's particularly interesting in that one of the actual game designers, DOA creator Tomonobu Itagaki, actually promotes the rivalry (Itagaki has been very outspoken in criticizing Tekken), and that, starting with DOA3, the series became console-exclusive on Xbox/Xbox360, while Tekken, although multiplatform, is still considered by fans a PlayStation franchise.
-Basically, this is a fandom rivalry that involves both games and the systems they play on.
+Tekken vs. Dead or Alive is interesting in that it's a fandom rivalry that involves both games and the systems they play on.
+One of the actual game designers, DOA creator Tomonobu Itagaki, actually promotes the rivalry (Itagaki has been very outspoken in criticizing Tekken).
+For over a decade, DOA was console-exclusive on Xbox/Xbox 360, while Tekken, although multiplatform, is still considered by fans a PlayStation franchise (this changed when Dead or Alive 5 came out on both 360 and the PS3).

-Super Smash Bros. vs. any fighting game.
-Due to its game mechanics, it's heavily debated whether Smash is more technical or less technical than other fighters; it may be considered less technical because the control scheme is comparably simple, and it may be considered more technical because the game is more about manual advanced technical maneuversnote For example, lag-canceling aerial attacks is manual in Smash.
-Traditional fights don't have any landing lag at all. psychological skill, matchup knowledge, and creative playstyle than simply health bar depletion and button combinations.
-On the other hand, _Smash_ greatly decreases the focus on combos, and in _Brawl_ they are nigh nonexistant, taking away a bit of depth.
-However, compared to other examples on this page "eh, apples and oranges" is _much_ more acceptable viewpoint.
+Super Smash Bros. vs. traditional fighting games.
+Due to its game mechanics, it's heavily debated whether Smash is more technical or less technical than other fighters; it may be considered less technical because the control scheme is comparably simple, and it may be considered more technical because of some manual advanced technical maneuvers note For example, lag-canceling aerial attacks is manual in Smash.
+Traditional fighters may not have any landing lag at all..
+On the other hand, Smash greatly decreases the focus on combos, and in Brawl they are nigh nonexistent, taking away a bit of depth.
+However, compared to other examples on this page "eh, apples and oranges" is a much more acceptable viewpoint.